brucemack/nanovna-controller/README.md

 * Point your browser to http://localhost:8081.
 Or use whatever port number you have configured in the config.ini file.
 * Use the Administration tab to configure the serial port where the NanoVNA is connected.
 On Linux this would typically be something like /dev/ttyACM0.
 * Use the Status tab to validate that the NanoVNA is connected and responding to commands.

+Once everything is installed the first time you can run it using these commands:

+      cd nanovna-controller
+      . venv/vin/activate
+      python main.py

 NanoVNA Technical Information
 ============================